I perched myself upon the rock

 I heard the shrill, dry cry of

-It leapt toward me, and landed with maybe 10 inches between our faces.
+It leapt toward me, and landed with maybe 10 inches of frosty air between our faces.

 It was somehow… graceful in its movements.
 Like a betta fish masterfully maneuvers in still water.

-It had a head like a stallion had given its love to a lioness… Its brow was folded many times over, and its horse-like muzzle was soaked with strands of thick drool.
+It had a head like a stallion… Its brow was folded many times over, and its dog-like muzzle was soaked with strands of thick drool.

 Its eyes were such a pale blue as to rival the snowfall for their faintness.
 But blue, nonetheless.